 Fargo is the perfect movie.
-It may be contested as the greatest movie ever made because opinions are subjective, but it would be difficult beyond nitpicking to find many flaws.
+It may be contested as the greatest movie of the 90s because opinions are subjective, but it would be difficult beyond nitpicking to find many flaws.
 As well as being funny and eccentric and profoundly dysfunctional, it is a picture of quite astonishing beauty, the shocks and the violence soothed by a brooding delicacy which pins its desolate, snowy landscapes like a butterfly.

 The people of Fargo are acutely unprepared for the events which take place in the movie, and as a consequence hardly register them.
 When three dead bodies turn up following a brutal roadside murder, the local authorities approach the crime scene with a sleepy pragmatism as routine as ordering your morning coffee.
 Quizzed about the appearance of the possible perpetrators, helpful residents are only too happy to oblige, but are ultimately unable to offer little more than, ‘He was kinda funny lookin’.’
-Funny looking how?
-‘Just in a general kind of way.’
 When Mrs Lundegaard spots her oblivious kidnapper peering through the patio in his balaclava, she is so perplexed by what is happening she simply continues to knit, only sparked into action by the sobering reality of shattered glass.

 Carl Showalter – Would it… kill you to say something?
 “No.” That’s the first thing you’ve said in the last four hours.
 That’s a… that’s fountain of conversation, man.
 That’s a geyser.
 I mean, whoa daddy!
 Stand back, man.
 Shit.
 I’m sitting here driving.
 Doing all the driving, man.
 The whole fucking way from Brainard driving.
 Just trying to… chat, you know.
 Keep our spirits up, fight the boredom of the road, and you can’t say one fucking thing just in the way of conversation.
 Oh fuck it.
 I don’t have to talk to you either, man.
 See how you like it.
 Just total fucking silence.
 Two can play at that game, smart guy.
 We’ll just see how you like it.
 Total silence.